I know why people search “Why I Left eXp Realty” so often.

 Everyone who signs up to work with eXp Realty can’t possibly love how things are run there.

-Disclaimer: I have huge respect for eXp Realty and what they’re doing.
-But yes, I also left (we’ll talk about in the article).
+Disclaimer: I greatly respect eXp Realty and what they’re doing.

 Why Real Estate Agents Leave eXp Realty